 Climate, Courage and the Ambition We Need Now

-As policymakers and activists from around the work convene for Climate Week in New York City, Lynn Scarlett explains why we need bolder commitments—but why it’s in the devilish details of action where progress happens.
+As policymakers and activists from around the world convene for Climate Week in New York City, Lynn Scarlett explains why we need bolder commitments—but why it’s in the devilish details of action where progress happens.

 Being a longtime advocate for climate action sometimes feels like being Cassandra of Greek myth—cursed to see the future but never to be believed.